27410/group-assingment-group-14/README.md

 What is our conclusion?
 We have found that the best strategy for optimising L-aspartate production is ????.
 This strategy increases the theoretical yield of L-aspartate production by ????.

 ## Project overview
-The report for this project is presented in the file [Report.ipynb](https://github.com/27410/group-assingment-group-14/blob/main/Report.ipynb) The code used to complete ti can be found on github and appears in the following order:
+The report for this project is presented in the file [Report.ipynb](https://github.com/27410/group-assingment-group-14/blob/main/Report.ipynb) The code used to complete it can be found on github and appears in the following order:

 [0.
 Memote](https://github.com/27410/group-assingment-group-14/blob/main/0.%20Memote.ipynb)